MechanicalRock/mechanicalrock.github.io/_posts/2021-09-24-01-serverless-rpc-rest-vs-rpc.md

 - You can find various examples of software companies implementing new APIs in each today, and,
 - JSON-over-HTTP is pretty commonly used for all three.

 If you want examples of each type.
-A large number of AWS APIs are implement via RPC - DynamoDB being a good example of an RPC API.
+A large number of AWS APIs are implemented via RPC - DynamoDB being a good example of an RPC API.
 GitHub provides a fairly idiomatic REST API as well as a GraphQL API.
 Kubernetes makes fairly heavy use of RPC style APIs via GRPC.

-I recently spent a lot of time building a set of APIs to perform some infrastructure related tasks.
+I recently spent a lot of time building a set of APIs to perform some infrastructure related tasks on AWS.
 In this case I went with what I’ve typically done which has included:

 - Designing the API using the OpenAPI document specification, and,
 - Using the specific to generate code for both the client and backend, and,